PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

-Having a great expertise in how to write a proposal to get a job is a bonus, but having an error-free and winning profile is an automatic way to get a job offer.
+Having great expertise in how to write a proposal to get a job is a bonus, but having an error-free and winning profile is an automatic way to get a job offer.
 While posting a job, many employers search for the relevant freelancers and invite them for an interview.
-If you want to be in that search list, then it is very important to maintain a high profile.
-In pursue of maintaining an attractive profile, many freelancers commit mistakes that they are themselves not aware of.
+If you want to be on that search list, then it is very important to maintain a high profile.
+In pursuit of maintaining an attractive profile, many freelancers commit mistakes that they are themselves not aware of.
 This degrades their image and reduces the chances of getting hired.

 Among these mistakes, here is a list of ten common mistakes done by almost all of us.
 Let us have a look:

 - Having an accurate and precise profile is the first and very important step to get hired by employers.
 If your profile misses something relevant, then employers would have no basis to decide if you have the required skills and experience or not.

 - It is very important to have skills, certifications and experiences (if any) added to your profile.
 It will help you get easily searched by the clients.

 - Boost your possibilities by giving your profile a look that perfectly describes your capabilities.
 Upload a high-quality professional profile picture with a smile that shows your positive attitude.